lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-1.md

 * **Explore How Fast Context Changes Affect Memory Organization:** Analyze whether the rate at which people switch environments changes the way they group and recall information, especially focusing on the role of time in organizing memories

-* **Test the Impact of Familiar vs. Novel Environments on Memory:** Investigate whether people remember things better when they switch between familiar environments compared to when they switch to novel ones.
+* **Investigate the Influence of Familiar vs. Novel Environments on Memory:** Investigate whether people remember things better when they switch between familiar environments compared to when they switch to novel ones.